Zhabskyi/ETHRent/README.md

 **_BEWARE:_ This project was published for learning purposes.
 It is _not_ intended for use in production-grade software.**

-This project was created and published by !!!!!! as part of our learnings at Lighthouse Labs.
+This project was created and published by [Zhabskyi](https://github.com/Zhabskyi) and myself as part of our learnings at Lighthouse Labs.

 ## Key Features